 Passover is approaching and my friend hosts quite a feast for her family and loved ones.
 It sounds like she has been doing this for years and is well prepared– I think she told me she will cook at least 6 briskets along with flourless chocolate cake and a long list of other dishes like this apple cake for Passover.
+Coconut macaroons are the perfect addition– I hope she enjoys this batch from me along with her other Passover desserts.

 - 2 large egg whites